- Administration Team

 · Do not change lockers, nor use someone else’s locker, nor let someone else use your locker.
 Each student is responsible for whatever is in the locker that has been assigned to the student.

 · Keep your locker locked/secured at all times.

 · Do not leave money or other valuables in your locker; the school is not responsible for any articles stolen from lockers.

 · Keep your locker clean and organized.

-For health and safety reasons, students are prohibited from bringing the following to school: skateboards, scooters, gambling related items (such as dice), toys, blankets, pajamas, fidget devices, slime, or any other distracting object(s).
+To support a safe and welcoming learning environment, and for health and safety reasons, students are prohibited from bringing the following to school: skateboards, scooters, gambling related items (such as dice), toys, blankets, fidget devices, slime, or any other distracting object(s).
 If observed, these items will be confiscated, and the parent will need to pick up the item at the end of the school day.
 Repeated violations may result in the assignment of corrective actions.
 There may be spirit days during the year where exceptions are made for some items, such as blankets on “Pajama Day”, but all such exceptions will be announced in advance.

 PUBLIC DISPLAYS of AFFECTION (PDA)

 Public displays of affection (PDA) are not allowed at school at any time.
 PDA includes, but is not limited to: romantic hugging, hand-holding, kissing, cuddling, sitting on lap, etc. Parents will be contacted and repeated violations may result in corrective action.